amitiwary999/ImageConverter/README.md

 # Done
 * Imgage to pdf
 * simple doc(containing only simpple text no image no table but only text) to pdf
+* pdf to image(for lollipop and greater than lollipop device)

 # Rest to do
 * Converting complex doc to pdf
-* converting doc and pdf to image
+* converting doc to image